Pediatrics at Penn State College of Medicine

-> The Department of Pediatrics also offers rigorous subspecialty fellowship training programs in several fields.
-The department and Penn State Children's Hospital are large enough to give residents and fellows a broad scope of training in all aspects of general and sub-specialty pediatrics, yet small enough to provide personal instruction and mentoring.
+The Department of Pediatrics also offers rigorous subspecialty fellowship training programs in several fields.
+The department and Penn State Health Children's Hospital are large enough to give residents and fellows a broad scope of training in all aspects of general and sub-specialty pediatrics, yet small enough to provide personal instruction and mentoring.

 Research in the Department of Pediatrics

-Penn State Children’s Hospital is dedicated to improving the understanding of disease mechanisms and to enhancing treatment and prevention of childhood illnesses through research.
+Penn State Health Children’s Hospital is dedicated to improving the understanding of disease mechanisms and to enhancing treatment and prevention of childhood illnesses through research.

 Numerous scientific and philanthropic organizations, including the Children's Miracle Network and the Four Diamonds fund, support basic science and clinical research at the Children's Hospital, allowing for rapid advances in a variety of pediatric fields.